 The witness should be a member or staff member of the Liberal Democrats.

 The Standard Confidentiality Terms (pages 2-4) should be available to read by the Volunteer before signing, and made available to them if they wish to keep a copy.

 The Standard Confidentiality Terms can also be found at Standard Confidentiality Terms.

 Storing the NDA

-The signed first page of NDA's should be kept in a locked filing cabinet.
+The signed first page of NDA's should be kept in a secure place, ideally a lockable cabinet or drawer if you have one available to you.
 At convenient points, e.g., the end of a by election campaign, send them as a signed for delivery to:

 Data Protection Officer